Eric Shanteau: 2009

-2012 Olympic Games
+2012 London Olympics

-At the 2012 U.S. Olympic Trials in Omaha, Nebraska, the qualifying event for the U.S. Olympic team, Shanteau made the U.S. Olympic team by finishing second in the 100-meter breaststroke.
+At the 2012 U.S. Olympic Trials in Omaha, Nebraska, the qualifying event for the U.S. Olympic team, Shanteau made the team by finishing second in the 100-meter breaststroke.
+In preparation for the 2012 Olympics, Shanteau received training from 2012 Olympic Assistant Coach, and University of Southern California Varsity swim coach Dave Salo, who trained him at the University of Southern California prior to the Olympics.

 At the 2012 Summer Olympics in London, he placed fourth in the second semi-final of the 100-meter breaststroke and did not advance to the final.
-He earned a gold medal by swimming the breaststroke leg for the winning U.S. team in the preliminaries of the 4×100-meter medley relay.
+In a career highlight, he earned a gold medal by swimming the breaststroke leg for the winning U.S. team in the preliminaries of the 4×100-meter medley relay.
+The 4x100 metre medley preliminary team composed of Nick Thurman with the backstroke leg, Shanteau with the breaststroke leg, Tyler McGill with the butterfly leg, and anchor Cullen Jones with the freestyle leg swam a combined time of 3:32.65.
+Later the U.S. 4x100 metre medley finals team swam a combined time of 3:29.35 for the event, with the Japanese team taking second with a 3:31.26.